• Know the Risks

 • Using cell phones while driving is a serious distraction for a driver, so be sure to let them know and always offer to help if you can.

-• A recent survey found that a majority of young teens felt pressure to stay connected or “always on” which contributed to their need to always use their phones, even while driving3.
-Teen drivers were also more likely to text when alone in their car, so your presence could help keep them safe!
+• A recent survey found that a majority of young teens felt pressure to stay connected or “always on” which contributed to their need to always use their phones, even while driving.
+Teen drivers were also more likely to text when alone in their car, so your presence could help keep them safe!2

-• Most teens reported using Snapchat and Instagram the most while driving – are you encouraging your driver to put their phone down while driving?
+• Most teens reported using Snapchat and Instagram the most while driving2 – are you encouraging your driver to put their phone down while driving?

 • The more a driver interacts with their phone the higher their crash risk becomes.
 For example: